openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Type
      - Details
    * - ``current_time``
-     - integer
+     - number
      - The time in the video that the user chose to change the playing speed.
    * - ``new_speed``
-     - float
+     - number
      - The speed that the user selected for the video to play: '0.75', '1.0', '1.25', '1.50'.
    * - ``old_speed``
-     - float
+     - number
      - The speed at which the video was playing.

 ``stop_video``/``edx.video.stopped``